Imaginario27/Scrimba-solo-project-password-generator/README.md

 ## Screenshot
 ![Screenshot](my-image.png)

-##Acknowledgments
+## Acknowledgments
 This project was inspired by the need for a simple and customizable password generator.
 Special thanks to Scrimba for their educational resources.

 ## Contact
-If you have any questions or suggestions, feel free to contact us at designer@imaginario27.com.
+If you have any questions or suggestions, feel free to contact me at designer@imaginario27.com.